tirilsg/FYS3150-Project4/README.md

 This repository contains c++ code constructing a model for a 2D Ising model, and using this model to run different simulations exploring the model and the physics behind it.
 The reopository is devided into maps `src`, `include`, `data`, `python` and `report`.
 Outside of these maps, in our main repository, the c++ files that run different kinds of simulations are stored.
 The model itself is defined in two seperate files, `IsingModel.cpp` and `IsingModel.hpp`, stored in maps `src` (for source files .cpp) and  `include` (for header files .hpp) dependent on their filetype.
 When running any simulations provided by the code in this repository, these maps have to be linked together when compiling.

 ----------------------
-## The class definition of the 2D Ising Model
+## The Class Definition of the 2D Ising Model
 The Ising Model is declared in the header file `IsingModel.hpp`, and further defined in our source file `IsingModel.cpp`.
 The purpouse of these definitions is to model the system, and then bring it as close to equilibrium as possible, which we do by developing methods based on theory presented in the report for our project.

 ### `IsingModel.hpp`: